 Implementing provisions at Section III.
-C of the Ocean Plan (2001) require chronic toxicity monitoring for ocean waste discharges with minimum initial dilution factors below 100.
-Based on methods of the Ocean Plan (2001), a maximum daily effluent limitation of 88 TUc for chronic toxicity is required.
+C of the 2005 Ocean Plan (2001) require chronic toxicity monitoring for ocean waste discharges with minimum initial dilution factors below 100.
+Based on methods the implementing provisions of the 2005 Ocean Plan (2001), a maximum daily effluent limitation of 88 TUc for chronic toxicity is required.

 There is no requirement to monitor for acute toxicity for discharges with minimum initial dilution factors below 100.
-However, based on reasonable potential analysis and FPUD's compliance history, a water quality-based acute toxicity limitation of 2.91 TUa is included in Order No. R9-2006-002 which replaces the technology-based acute toxicity effluent limitation in Order No. 2000-012.
+However, based on reasonable potential analysis and FPUD's compliance history, a water quality-based acute toxicity limitation-performance goal of 2.91 TUa is included in Order No. R9-2006-002, which replaces the technology-based acute toxicity effluent limitation in Order No. 2000-012, and reduced monitoring is required.